What is Pancreatitis & How Does it Affect Dogs?

 According to the Merck Veterinary Manual, pancreatitis is the most common exocrine pancreatic disease in dogs, and it can be either acute (short-term; no permanent damage) or chronic (long-term; pancreatic tissue is permanently damaged).
 At the beginning of the disease, the amount of pancreatic juice secreted by the pancreas starts to decrease.
 Then, instead of digesting food in the intestinal tract, enzymes inside the pancreas begin digesting the pancreas itself.
 This causes damage and inflammation within the pancreas, which leads to problems in other areas of the body.

 What Causes Pancreatitis?

-Unfortunately, the specific cause of a dog’s pancreatitis isn’t always known.
+Unfortunately, the specific cause of a dog's pancreatitis isn't always known.
+Dogs of any age, sex, and breed can be affected by pancreatitis.
 However, risk factors can include:

 - Eating inappropriate food (such as table scraps and trash)